-The shipping and logistics industry has been highly volatile during the last several years.
-In order to have a full utilization of our fleet and storage capacity, we must be able to renew the contracts on our fleet and ports on the expiration or termination of current contracts.
+The shipping and logistics industry has been highly volatile in the recent past.
+In order to have full utilization of its fleet and storage capacity, we must be able to renew the contracts on our fleet and ports upon the expiration or termination of current contracts.
 This ability depends upon economic conditions in the sectors in which the vessels, barges and pushboats operate, changes in the supply and demand for vessels, barges and pushboats and changes in the supply and demand for the transportation and storage of commodities.